ZachyDev/Devops-and-Git-in-a-nutshell/README.md

 # Devops-and-Git-in-a-nutshell
-Step to step on getting started with DevOp and Git
+Step to step guided/walkthrough on getting started with DevOps and Git